SAP/cf-nodejs-logging-support/README.md

 ```

 ### Sensitive data reduction
 Version 3.0.0 and above implements a sensitive data reduction system, which deactivates the logging of sensitive fields.
-The field will contain 'reducted' instead of the original content.
+The field will contain 'redacted' instead of the original content.

 Following fields will be *reduced* by default: remote_ip, remote_host, remote_port, x_forwarded_for, remote_user, referer.